kimonides/Voltron/backend/README.md

 # Back-end

 - This contains the backend.
-- PostgreSQL credentials are in .env .
+- PostgreSQL credentials are in .env.

 # Directory Structure
 - /benchmarkResults contains the results of the benchmarking